-Japan: Japan FSA and the Bank of Japan are currently conducting a joint pilot exercise of climate scenario analysis which covers both banking and non-life insurance sectors, launched in 2021.
+Japan: The Japan FSA and the Bank of Japan conducted a joint pilot exercise of climate scenario analysis which covers both banking and non-life insurance sectors, launched in 2021.
+The results were published in August 2022.
 This exercise aims to inform the magnitude of the risks in the financial system as well as challenges to quantify the risks.
 The authorities intend to engage in supervisory dialogue with financial institutions to discuss how best to improve the climate scenario analysis to inform their management actions and business strategy.